w3f/Grant-Milestone-Delivery/deliveries/iris-milestone-2.md

 * **Milestone Number:** 2

 **Context**
-This milestone enables a decentralized pinning service using Substrate and IPFS.
-It introduces a pallet to allow new validators to be added to a our proof of authority network and provides incentive for validators to provide storage capacity to the network.
+This milestone enables a semi-decentralized pinning service using Substrate and IPFS.
+It introduces a pallet to allow new validators to be added to a our proof of authority network and introduces incentive for validators to provide storage capacity to the network.
+Additionally, validators are responsible (and are rewarded) for proxying requests to the IPFS network.

 Prerelease: https://github.com/iridium-labs/substrate/releases/tag/v0.0.2
 Futher details can be found in the docs [here](https://iridium-labs.github.io/)